Estimated reading time: 6 minutes

-Time to take another glimpse into the lives of our former students.
-This story takes us to Bangkok, Thailand where Anna Kurkela studied at Siam University in 2010.
-What makes her exchange out of the ordinary is that she didn’t go there alone, but with her husband and 3 and a half-year-old child in tow.
+It’s time to take another glimpse into the lives of our former students.
+This story takes us to Bangkok, Thailand, where Anna Kurkela studied at Siam University in 2010.
+What makes her exchange out of the ordinary is that she didn’t go there alone but with her husband and 3-and-a-half-year-old child in tow.
 Is it even possible to have a family and still go on adventures on the other side of the world?
-Read more to find out how Anna balanced her studies and family-life, and how the exchange had an effect in shaping her future career.
+Read more to find out how Anna balanced her studies and family life and how the exchange shaped her future career.

 Going on an exchange in Asia was a bit of a spur of the moment decision for Anna.
 She liked traveling and had been thinking about studying abroad, but Asia was still a mystery to her.
 Anna’s husband had been friends with the co-founders of Asia Exchange, Tuomas and Harri, since they were teenagers so she had the opportunity to follow Asia Exchange’s story from the beginning.
 She had always liked challenging herself and felt that an exchange in Bangkok would provide the perfect chance to push her boundaries.

 At the time, Asia Exchange did not have as many destinations as it has now, but Bangkok immediately caught Anna’s eye.
 She was intrigued by the juxtaposition of a modern city and nature that you could find there.
 Even though Bangkok is a huge metropolitan city, the exotic islands of Thailand are not far away.
 It is also a good base to travel to other parts of Thailand and outside Thailand, as well.